Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 If you love to decorate your home for different seasons, take a look at your summer decor.
 Be honest about what you truly love and want to display as part of your home decor.
 This declutter list may include home signs, candles, photo frames, knick-knacks, decorative pillows or throw blankets.
 If you don’t love it, don’t put it out; only display what brings you joy.

-Tips for How to Organize After Your Summer Declutter
+How to Stay Organized After Your Summer Declutter

 • Keep like items with like – sunscreen in one basket, swimwear in the same drawer